 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, down tilt, and Sticky Pikmin Throw.
+- Neutral options: jab, forward tilt, down tilt, and Sticky Pikmin Throw.
 Your go-to move with Olimar should be Sticky Pikmin Throw.
 It racks up damage quickly, and heals Olimar for additional health when paired with Lifesteal.
 If your amiibo approaches you at low percent, use jab, forward tilt, and down tilt.
 If your amiibo is far away, camp with Sticky Pikmin Throw.

 - Moves to avoid: grab and down special.
 Olimar’s grab is horrendously slow, and he tends to overuse it rather than rely on his superior jabs and tilts.
 Pikmin Order is generally useless, as Olimar’s Pikmin will either be right next to him or latched onto an opponent.
 There’s no need to call them back.

-- Keep three Pikmin plucked at all times.
+- Situational moves: Pikmin Pluck.
 Olimar tends to forget to pluck his Pikmin after losing them.
 If you lose a Pikmin during training, pluck a new one immediately.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.